Why Didn’t Hypnosis Work For Me The Second Time?

 ONE: The Hypnotherapist Didn’t Change Her Approach

-Many hypnotherapists read from generic scripts which contain suggestions for specific outcomes such as quitting smoking or weight loss.
+Many hypnotherapists in Melbourne read from generic scripts which contain suggestions for specific outcomes such as quitting smoking or weight loss.

 The problem with these kinds of scripts is that they are just that: generic.
 This is all well and good if your problem or symptoms are perpetuated simply by habit alone; for example, you smoke just because you have always smoked.